 a.
-Financial Assets
+Financial assets

-The Group recognizes loss allowances using the Expected Credit Loss (ECL) model for the financial assets which are not fair valued through profit or lass.
+The company recognizes loss allowances using the Expected Credit Loss (ECL) model for the financial assets which are not fair valued through profit or loss.

-Loss allowance for trade receivable with no significant financing component is measured at an amount equal to life time ECL.
-For all other financial assets, expected credit losses are measured at an amount equal to the 12 month ECL.
-Unless there has been a significant increase in credit risk for initial recognition in which case those are measured at life time ECL.
-The amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date to the amount that s required to be recognized as an impairment gain or loss in statement of profit or loss.
+Loss allowance for trade receivables with no significant financing component is measured at an amount equal to lifetime ECL.
+For all other financial assets, expected credit losses are measured at an amount equal to the 12-month ECL, unless there has been a significant increase in credit risk from initial recognition in which case those are measured at lifetime ECL.
+The amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date to the amount that is required to be recognized as an impairment gain or loss in statement of profit or loss.

 b.
-Non -financial assets
+Non-financial assets